-With two years of satellite imagery and crop residue field measurements, a universal algorithm has been developed using atmospherically corrected imagery from 2016 and 2017.
+With two years of satellite imagery and crop residue field measurements, a universal algorithm has been developed using atmospherically corrected imagery from 2016 and 2017, while a new bottom of atmosphere model was developed in 2019.
 The algorithm can be used on any similarly corrected imagery from the right time window.
 A surface reflectance product from EROS data center has been used for the Landsat imagery.
 A similar method is not currently available for Sentinel 2 imagery; therefore, an in-house Rayleigh scattering correction method was employed that takes into consideration the sun-sensor geometry, ozone, and pressure on a pixel by pixel basis.

 The percentage of crop residue on agricultural lands was calculated using the universal algorithms.
-These calculations were summarized by county, major and minor watershed, and by agroecoregion within Minnesota (Figs. 2 -5).
+These calculations were summarized by county, major and minor watershed, and by agroecoregion within Minnesota (Figure 2 -7).